 Dave Lemanczyk led the staff with 13 wins (throwing 252 innings).
 Jerry Garvin, who would become a pretty good lefty reliever, won 10 games (losing 18) with a 4.19 ERA.
 Vuckovich led the team with 8 saves.

-We’d finish last in the AL East for the first five years of our existence.
-It would take until our 7th season until we would have our first winning season.
+We’d finish last in the AL East for the first 5 years of our existence and it would take until our 7th season until we would have our first winning season.